porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-social/link-social.design.md

 ## Styling

 ### Icon
-The icon corresponds to the logo of the respective social platform.
+The icon refers to the logo of the respective social platform.
 For the specific social icons the corresponding icon must be used.

 ### Text label
 The text label within a link should always be short and descriptive.

-### Hover
+### Hover state
-For the most used social icons, we use the brand color as hover state.
-For specific social icons, where we do not offer the brand color, the color #151718 must be used as hover (analogous to the link).
+As for the social icons that are currently provided in the Porsche Design System, the background changes to the specific corporate social platform color on hover.
+For specific social icons, for which no brand color is currently provided in the Porsche Design System, a dark grey must be used as hover color instead (as defined for the standard [Button](#/components/action/button)/[Link](#/components/navigation/link)).

 <style scoped lang="scss">